Better investment performance with less risk

 Features of all our strategies

-- Research-based – Our models use concepts and techniques documented in publically available white-papers.
+- Research-based – Our models use concepts and techniques documented in publicly available white-papers.

 - Rules-based – they are driven by quantitative models that evaluate index fund performance on a monthly basis using mathematical rules, taking the emotional component out of the investment decisions.